Sanjjay/TVScreenManager/README.md

-# TVScreensaverManager 📺
+# TVScreenManager 📺

-**TVScreensaverManager** is a utility tool designed for Android TV, Google TV, and Amazon Fire TV devices.
+**TVScreenManager** is a utility tool designed for Android TV, Google TV, and Amazon Fire TV devices.
 It gives you full control over your TV's display habits, allowing you to bypass strict system limitations and customize your screen's behavior exactly how you want it.

 ---

 ## ✨ Features

-* **Custom Daydream Selection:** Set *any* installed screensaver app (Daydream) as your default, even if your TV's system settings try to block or hide it.
 * **Screen-Off Timeouts:** Easily adjust how long your TV stays idle before the screen turns off completely.
 * **Sleep Timeouts:** Customize exactly when your device goes into a deep sleep mode to save energy.
+* **Custom Daydream Selection:** Set *any* installed screensaver app (Daydream) as your default, even if your TV's system settings try to block or hide it.
+* * **Custom Keyboard Selection:** Set *any* installed keyboard app as your default, even if your TV's system settings try to block or hide it.
 * **Fire TV & Google TV Compatible:** Works seamlessly across various TV operating systems that traditionally restrict screensaver customization.

 ---